 That’s a lot.
 I guess that means a lot of private renters have to claim housing benefit to stay alive then?

 Yes – 4,204 private renters in Southwark claim housing benefit to cover their rent.

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA rate in Southwark is:
+In 2021, the monthly LHA rate in Southwark is:

 Room in a shared house: £515.10